NBA draft: Globalization of the draft

-The NBA draft was initially dominated by collegiate players after the draft began in 1950, but in recent years high school seniors were having larger impacts on the draft, players like Kobe Bryant, LeBron James, Kevin Garnett, Dwight Howard, Tracy McGrady and Amar'e Stoudemire.
-To counteract this, the NBA implemented an age requirement in 2005 that meant high school seniors were no longer eligible for the draft, unless they were declared as postgraduates by the league.
-This would not happen until 2015 with Indian prospect Satnam Singh Bhamara in the second round and again in 2016 with South Sudanese–Australian prospect Thon Maker in the first round.
+Collegiate players dominated the NBA draft for decades since its inception in 1950.
+From 1995 to 2005, NBA teams drafted a slew of just-graduated high school standouts like Kobe Bryant, LeBron James, Kevin Garnett, Dwight Howard, Tracy McGrady and Amar'e Stoudemire.
+To counteract this, the NBA implemented an age requirement in July 2005.
+This meant that high school seniors were no longer eligible for the NBA draft in 2006 and thereafter.

+The league did allow draft eligibility for high school postgraduates, as long as they were at least one year removed from their high school graduation and were 19 years old by the time they entered the league.
+This option was exercised first in 2015 when Indian prospect Satnam Singh Bhamara was drafted in the second round and again in 2016 when South Sudanese–Australian prospect Thon Maker was drafted in the first round.